folkertdev/reversible-debugger/bachelor-thesis/thesis.md

     For message-passing, concurrent programs, reversing computation steps is a challenging and delicate task; one typically aims at formal semantics which are \emph{causally-consistent}.
     Prior work has addressed this challenge in the context of a process model of multiparty protocols (choreographies) following a so-called \emph{monitors-as-memories} approach.
     In this paper, we describe our ongoing efforts aimed at implementing this operational semantics in Haskell.
+    We provide an encoding based on the formal definition of prior work's three core concepts: a process calculus, multiparty session types and a reversible semantics.
+    Additionally, we provide an implementation of the forward and backward transition functions, make it possible to run and typecheck programs, and finally reflect on uses of the implementation of these semantics.

 # \keywords{Reversible computation \and Message-passing concurrency \and Session Types \and Haskell.}
 usepackage: graphicx,hyperref, xcolor,xspace,amsmath,amsfonts,stmaryrd,amssymb,enumerate, mathpartir, fancyvrb